readthedocs/ethicalads.io/content/posts/2021-post-cookie-ad-landscape.md

 As more details started to come out about Google's vision, however, things started to get a bit murkier.

+*Update: After delaying phasing out third-party cookies multiple times and sometimes for reasons legitimately outside their control, Google is [no longer phasing out third-party cookies](https://privacysandbox.com/news/privacy-sandbox-update/).
+They will instead "introduce a new experience in Chrome that lets people make an informed choice that applies across their web browsing".*

 ## Google's vision for the future of ads